dezwart/puppet-tree/README.md

 Designed for use within a home office environment, where environment is a single server running Debian 6 "Lenny".

-This tree and sub-modules is an experiment with Puppet using git as the VCS.
+This tree and sub-modules are an experiment with Puppet using git as the VCS.

 But how?
 --------